retry51776/notes/development/ai/README.md

 # AI
 > I think the fundamental idea of AI is past determent future.
 > > What I mean is AI extract pattern from past data, assumes those pattern will most likely works in future problem.
-> > AI research is find general algorthims to calculate some artifacts regarless input. (which can repeat, combine with other algorthims)
+> > AI research is find general algorithms to calculate some artifacts regardless input. (which can repeat, combine with other algorithms)

+## Workflow
+- 1. What are we modeling?
+  - Study human? or Study physic?
+Ex: color is only human biology, in reality just wave freq.
+- 2. Curate Data
+  - The biggest bottleneck; Both human & robot data collection limited by reality.
+- 3. Design AI Architecture
+  - Dark magic?
+Ask AI expert
+  - Symmetry within model (Ex: time, left vs right, position,)
+  - Kind like structure engineer
+- 4. Craft Loss Function
+  - Relates to #1, from which perspective?
+  - Physic law can embed within lost function to ensure Model learn physic law.
+- 5. Optimization
+  - This solution may be another AI itself?

 ## Basic Terms:
 - Learning Workflow